Looking for the best-of-the-best things to do in the fall in Atlanta? We’ve got ’em!

 Historic Banning Mills – This is a great place to see the colors change!
 Take on the world’s largest zip line, go horseback riding, stay at the lodge, try kayaking, and so so so much more!

-Len Foote - There is no better way to celebrate fall than to hike to Len Foote.
-Hurry fast - bunks go early for the best leaf peep dates.
+Len Foote Hike Inn – There is no better way to celebrate fall than to hike to the Len Foote Hike Inn.
+This lodge is only accessible by hiking the 5 miles from Amicalola State Park — and it’s amazing!
+Hurry fast – bunks go early for the best leaf peep dates.
+It’s perfect for a remote getaway!

 Make Your Halloween Costume – Building and creating our kid’s Halloween costumes together as a family has been an annual tradition.
 We’ve used cardboard, aluminum foil, chicken wire, paper mache, and much more.
 Don’t take the easy way out this year – make one together.